Ginger & Turmeric – Winter Care Roots

 Originally from regions of Asia, the benefits of these ingredients are particularly important during winter.
 This season brings a special opportunity to advertise products containing ginger and turmeric, such as juices, functional shots, teas, supplements, and many others.

-The medicinal properties of the winter care roots
+The medicinal properties of Ginger and Turmeric, the winter care roots

 The benefits of ginger are mostly due to the presence of gingerol.
 This chemical contains antioxidant and anti-inflammatory properties.
 In the meanwhile, curcumin is the active compound of turmeric.
 It has similar positive effects in the body.